-- Change tax name to "TAX".
-Change Tax rate to the value that you used most often.
+- Change the tax name to "TAX".
+Change the tax rate to the value that you use most often.

-- Choose an empty location to place the tax rate list on the bill form.
-In this sample, we choose the range on the column $S and column $T.
+- Choose an empty location to place the tax rate list.
+In this sample, we use columns $S and $T.

-- Set a slightly different background color (green - blue in this sample) for these two columns.
+- Set a slightly different background color for these two columns.

-- Enter the state names on the first column.
-Enter the corresponding tax rates on the second column.
+- Enter the state names in the first column.
+Enter the corresponding tax rates in the second column.

 - On the "Data Validation" dialog box, choose "List" from the "Allow" list.
 Fill the address of the state name list into the "Source" box.
 In this case, we set it to "=$S$6:$S$56".

-- Click the "Invoices" button on the "Invoice" ribbon tab.
+- Click the "Invoices" button on the ribbon tab.

 - Click "Add Field".